paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`EMPTY_TRASH_DELAY=<num>`](#EMPTY_TRASH_DELAY) {#EMPTY_TRASH_DELAY}

-: Sets how long in days objects remain in the 'trash' before they are permanently deleted.
+: Sets how long in days documents remain in the 'trash' before they are permanently deleted.

     Defaults to 30 days, minimum of 1 day.

 #### [`PAPERLESS_EMPTY_TRASH_TASK_CRON=<cron expression>`](#PAPERLESS_EMPTY_TRASH_TASK_CRON) {#PAPERLESS_EMPTY_TRASH_TASK_CRON}

-: Configures the schedule to empty the trash of expired deleted objects.
+: Configures the schedule to empty the trash of expired deleted documents.

     Defaults to `0 1 * * *`, once per day.